 You have to hurry onto the train, as the doors are open so long, and then close automatically.
 And if you force the door open to squeeze in, the automated voice will reprimand you! 😉

-Arriving at Your Concourse at the Denver Airport
+Getting to Your Concourse at the Denver Airport

-The train will announce which terminal is it arriving at.
+The train will announce which terminal it is arriving at.